aris-infosec/ssd-recovery-resistance/README.md

 PATTERN: RANDOM
 ```

-This makes recovery results much easier to interpret than generic filenames.
+This provides much more useful recovery information than generic filenames.

 ---